 Dear Leaders McConnell and Schumer:

 The undersigned members of the Leadership Council of Aging Organizations (LCAO) have serious reservations about the ADA Education and Reform Act (H.R.
-620) and the injurious impact it would have on people with disabilities, including many seniors.
+620) and the injurious impact it would have on people with disabilities, including many older adults.
 The House of Representatives approved H.R.
 620 by a vote of 225 to 192 on February 15, 2018.
-When brought to you for consideration, we urge you to vote against H.R.
+If this bill is brought to you for consideration, we urge you to vote against H.R.
 620 or any companion legislation introduced in the Senate.

 LCAO is a coalition of non-profit organizations serving older Americans.
 Our 70 member association is diverse and dedicated to preserving and strengthening the well-being of America’s older population.
 We provide a voice for seniors and their families in the ongoing national debate on aging policy and share a conviction that government has a responsibility to protect the rights of all people including persons with disabilities.
 While not all older Americans have life-long disabilities, most older Americans acquire disabilities as they age and many serve as family caregivers for others who have disabilities.
 Laws protecting people with disabilities are very important to older adults in this country.